 Where is Sargans Castle located?

 Sargans Castle (Schloss Sargans in German) is a castle in Sargans.
-The municipality of Sargans is in Canton of St. Gallen, Switzerland.
+The municipality of Sargans is in the Canton of St. Gallen, Switzerland.
 Its eastern border is the Rhine River and Liechtenstein.
 Sargans lies between the Rhine and Seez valleys.
-And the Sargans Castle sits on top of a hill near Mount Gonzen.
+The Sargans Castle sits on top of a hill near Mount Gonzen.

 During Roman rule, Sargans was an important transit country.
 In fact, it was a recognized county of the Holy Roman Empire.
 It was also a strategic point for the North-South trade.
 There were two trade routes during the Roman period.
 The first one is from Lake Constance via Sargans to Chur.
 The second one is from Zurich via Sargans to Chur.